-Students who have exceeded (ten) 10 non-school related absences due to circumstances outside of the students' control must submit a written petition requesting credit.
+Students who have exceeded 12 (twelve) students' control must submit a written petition requesting credit.
 These students are invited to document these circumstances with the Assistant Principal.
 The petition will be evaluated by the administration, teachers, and counselor.
 Credit may only be awarded one semester in any given school year and may not be awarded for consecutive semesters.

 Excessive absences resulting from school-related activities may jeopardize students' participation rights if they fall behind in their academic progress.
-A student who is absent more than 15 times per semester from any class (school-related or not) will receive NO CREDIT for that class for that semester.
+If a student is absent more than twelve times per semester from any class (school-related or not), the school reserves the right to award NO CREDIT for that class for that semester.
 A written petition requesting credit may be submitted as described above.